codarrenvelvindron/codarren.github.io/_posts/2021-04-03-Day93-Preparing_for_a_job_interview.md

 This is a sign of respect for people who have accepted to take a chance on you.

-For us interviewers, he have very tight schedules.
+For us interviewers, we have very tight schedules.

 If someone is late for the interview, that's already a very bad first impression.